blueshirt/pooch.js/README.md

 pooch.js
 =====

-Mapping and charting JavaScript library
+Charting and mapping JavaScript library

 More information and api documentation can be [found here](http://www.blueshirt.com/pooch)